You haven’t experienced hospitality until you’ve visited the USA’s South.

-Many performers haven’t even made it this far.
-You’ll often see those with just a guitar and a dream — playing in the street just to get noticed.
+Many would-be performers struggle to get this far.
+You’ll often see those with just a guitar and a dream playing in the street just to get noticed.
 Some might call it busking; they call it an audition!

 Country music aside, the South is the spiritual home of many music genres, including jazz, gospel and of course the blues, which originated in the African-American communities of the Deep South around the turn of the 20th century.
 Memphis is recognised as the heartland of blues music and to be honest there is a sort of melancholy that hangs over this slightly-rough-around-the-edges city.
 Spend an evening in downtown Beale Street with its bustling restaurants and ear-splitting blues bars.

 No visit to Nashville would be complete without a night at the Grand Ole Opry — the venerable country music venue and WSM radio show that’s been launching the careers of the legends of the genre since 1925.
 The Opry is hugely famous in the USA and attracts hundreds of thousands of visitors each year.
 The hallowed performer’s circle in the centre of the stage has almost spiritual significance and first-time performers have been known to break down in tears just stepping into it.
 Take a back stage tour to see it up close.

 Do you have any suggestions to add to our list of ten top things to do in the Deep South?
 We would love to hear from you.
 Please leave a comment below.